-To choose between short tail or long tail depends on how your website stands on various parameters like domain authority and page authority etc.
+Choosing between a short tail or a long tail depends on how your website stands on various parameters like domain authority and page authority etc.

-In that scenario, beginners should start with a long-tail keyword and once their blogs are popular they can try short-tail keywords.
+In that scenario, beginners should start with long-tail keywords and once their blogs are popular they can try short-tail keywords.

-As we all know that most of the powerful keyword research tools like Aherfs, Moz, Semrush are all paid and the cost is extremely high.
+We all know that powerful keyword research tools like Aherfs, Moz, and Semrush are all paid tools and the cost is extremely high.

 For beginners spending $100 per month on a keyword research tool is a big pain.

 Fortunately, we have a few free keyword research tool which is not as fancy as paid tools but does the job pretty well.

 When we choose a keyword, we usually target google search to rank articles based on that keyword.
 Now that Google itself has a keyword research tool, nothing can be better than it.
 Right?